Corporate Power Purchase Agreements (PPAs): What are they?

 Global Relevance of PPAs

-At DLA Piper we have first-hand experience of the win-win scenario these PPAs offer, having advised lenders, developers and offtakers on their PPAs — from generators and their funders to the corporate end users and their licensed electricity suppliers - we have acted on many of the largest European corporate power purchase agreements in the recent years.
+At DLA Piper, we possess first-hand experience of the mutually beneficial scenario these Corporate PPAs provide.
+We have offered counsel to lenders, developers, and off-takers on their PPAs—from energy generators and their financiers to corporate end-users and their licensed electricity suppliers.
+We have been involved in numerous prominent European Corporate PPAs in recent years.